AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/marketo-measure-ultimate.md

 Marketo Measure (formerly Bizible) gives marketers insight into which marketing efforts are the most effective in driving revenue and maximizing return on investment for their company.
 Marketo Measure is a marketing attribution solution that automatically tracks and reports on channel performance, providing visibility into which channels are driving the most customer engagement and allowing you to optimize your marketing spend accordingly.

 The destination enables the B2B data flows from Adobe Experience Platform to Marketo Measure.
+The card is only available to Marketo Measure Ultimate customers.

 ## Use cases {#use-cases}